go-steem/rpc/README.md

 1. To be able to see raw data.
 2. To be able to call most of the remote methods even though the response object is not yet known or specified.

+It is already benefitial to just have the raw version because at least the method parameters are statically typed.

 ## Status